jabusir/code-challenge/README.md

 ## Instructions

-We have some number of [**log sources**](https://github.com/sesolabor/coding-challenge/blob/master/lib/log-source.js).
+We have a number of [**log sources**](https://github.com/sesolabor/coding-challenge/blob/master/lib/log-source.js).
 Each log source is contains N log entries.
 Each entry is a javascript object with a timestamp and message.
 We don't know the number of log entries each source contains - however - we do know that the entries within each source are sorted 🕒 **chronologically** 🕒.

 Our mission is to print all of the entries, across all of the sources, in chronological order.
 We don't need to store the log entries, just print them to stdout.